JuliaAstro/SkyCoords.jl/README.md

 faster.
 Even for a vector of one million coordinates, SkyCoords.jl is still 2-4 times faster.
 The source code for these benchmarks can be found in `bench/`.

+## Known Issues

+A warning is thrown on Julia v0.3.7 about ambiguous method definition.
+This doesn't happen on Julia v0.4-dev.
+I think the warning on v0.3.7 is erroneous, but any help would be appreciated.